Operation Secret

-Operation Secret is a 1952 American drama film directed by Lewis Seiler and written by Harold Medford and James R. Webb.
-The film stars Cornel Wilde, Steve Cochran, Phyllis Thaxter, Karl Malden, Paul Picerni and Lester Matthews.
+Operation Secret is a 1952 American war drama film directed by Lewis Seiler and written by Harold Medford and James R. Webb.
+The film stars: Cornel Wilde, Steve Cochran, Phyllis Thaxter, Karl Malden, Paul Picerni and Lester Matthews.
 The film was released by Warner Bros. on November 8, 1952.
 The film is based on the exploits of US Marine Corps Major Peter Ortiz.

 Plot

-While under attack by German forces, a French army unit discovers there is a traitor in their midst, feeding the Germans information.
+The story is told through testimonial flashbacks at a military tribunal held in Paris after the end of World War II.
+Its purpose is to investigate and uncover the identity of a traitor reputed to have fed information to German Occupation forces.
+In its efforts to find the truth, four witnesses are called to testify: (a) Peter Forrester, an American, ostensibly OSS, who served with the French Resistance movement; (b) Maria Corbett, a Resistance member who posed as a Catholic nun; (c) Marcel Brevoort, a Resistance leader who served with Forrester before and after France's fall; and (d) Major Latrec, the most zealous anti-Nazi in the group, demonstrably loyal to the Underground's cause.
+Testimonial recall of their unit's activity during the war builds to a surprising revelation.